What is the role of drinking alcohol sex and violence? Does alcohol disinhibit? Is intoxication ever a valid excuse for rape or violence?

 - Don’t abuse alcohol and don’t date anyone who does.

-Intoxication is never an excuse for otherwise unacceptable behavior.
+Intoxication is never an excuse for unacceptable behavior.

 Resources: Drinking Alcohol Sex and Violence

 Abdul, S. What We Talk about When We Talk about Rape.
 Oxford: Myriad, 2018.